Brian Cox (physicist)

-Cox has been described as the natural successor for the BBC's scientific programming by both David Attenborough and Patrick Moore.
-Before his academic career, Cox was a keyboard player for the British bands Dare and D:Ream.
+David Attenborough described Cox as the natural successor for the BBC's scientific programming.
+Before his academic career, he was a keyboard player for the bands Dare and D:Ream.

 Early life and education

 Cox was born on 3 March 1968 in the Royal Oldham Hospital, later living in nearby Chadderton from 1971.
 He has a younger sister.
 His parents worked for Yorkshire Bank, his mother as a cashier and his father as a middle-manager in the same branch.
 He recalls a happy childhood in Oldham that included pursuits such as dance, gymnastics, and plane and bus spotting.
 He attended the private Hulme Grammar School in Oldham from 1979 to 1986.

-He has stated in many interviews and in an episode of Wonders of the Universe that when he was 12, the book Cosmos by Carl Sagan was a key factor in inspiring him to become a physicist.
+Cox has stated in many interviews and in an episode of Wonders of the Universe that when he was 12, the book Cosmos by Carl Sagan was a key factor in inspiring him to become a physicist.
 He said on The Jonathan Ross Show that he performed poorly on his maths A-level exam: "I got a D ...
 I was really not very good ...
 I found out you need to practise."

 Music

 In the 1980s and early 1990s, Cox was a keyboard player with the rock band Dare.
-Dare released two albums with Cox – Out of the Silence in 1988 and Blood from Stone in 1991.
-He subsequently joined dance act D:Ream, a group that had several hits in the UK charts, including the number one "Things Can Only Get Better", later used as a New Labour election anthem, although he did not play on the track.
-In 2015, he appeared as a guest keyboardist during a live performance of the song "Your Silent Face" by New Order.
-Cox wrote the foreword of the official Orchestral Manoeuvres in the Dark (OMD) biography, Pretending to See the Future (2018), having been an "obsessive" fan of the band in his youth.
+Dare released two studio albums with Cox – Out of the Silence in 1988 and Blood from Stone in 1991.
+He subsequently joined dance act D:Ream, a group that had several hits in the UK charts.
+Cox wrote the foreword of the official Orchestral Manoeuvres in the Dark biography, OMD: Pretending to See the Future (2018), having been an "obsessive" fan of the band in his youth.
 He said of their songs, "They shaped my character and inspired me to make music."

+Cox continues to perform sporadically.
+In 2015, he appeared as a guest keyboardist during a performance of the song "Your Silent Face" by New Order.
+He played a live rendition of OMD's "Enola Gay", alongside frontman Andy McCluskey, in 2022.
+On 29 June 2024, Cox appeared at the Glastonbury Festival with D:Ream to perform "Things Can Only Get Better".

 Higher education

 Cox studied physics at the University of Manchester during his music career.
-He earned a Bachelor of Science degree with first-class honours.
-After D:Ream disbanded in 1997, he completed his Doctor of Philosophy degree in high-energy particle physics at the University of Manchester.
+In 1991, he earned a Bachelor of Science degree with first-class honours in physics.
+After D:Ream disbanded in 1997, he completed his Doctor of Philosophy degree in high-energy particle physics at the University of Manchester in 1998.
 His thesis, Double Diffraction Dissociation at Large Momentum Transfer, was supervised by Robin Marshall and based on research he did on the H1 experiment at the Hadron Elektron Ring Anlage (HERA) particle accelerator at the DESY laboratory in Hamburg, Germany.